decentdao/fractal-docs/user-guides/user-guides/multisig-dao/create-a-fractal/create-a-sub-dao.md

 ## Overview

 This guide shows how to create a **subDAO**.
-If you would like to create a RootDAO, please visit: [Create a RootDAO](create-a-root-dao.md)
+If you would like to create a rootDAO, please visit: [Create a rootDAO](create-a-root-dao.md)

 A subDAO is a Fractal which has a parentDAO.
 A parentDAO is the DAO the subDAO was deployed from.